Table Linens

 Check current price on Amazon.

-The Chilewich Trellis Woven Table Runner in Navy is not a traditional Mexican runner , and it’s worth being clear about that upfront.
-The trellis pattern is geometric and contemporary, and the vinyl-yarn construction has a slight sheen that reads as modern rather than artisanal.
+The Classic Linen by D’Moksha Navy Blue Table Runner 84” is not a traditional Mexican runner , and it’s worth being clear about that upfront.
+The solid navy colourway is clean and versatile rather than festive or pattern-driven.
 If pattern authenticity is the priority, this isn’t the right choice.

-Think of this as a runner for the buyer who entertains constantly and wants something that handles real-world conditions without worry, rather than the buyer who wants to honor a specific visual tradition.
+Think of this as a runner for the buyer who wants a neutral, everyday-formal foundation that works alongside patterned elements elsewhere on the table , rather than the buyer who wants the visual energy of the sarape tradition.

-Navy trellis woven vinyl-yarn runner on a contemporary dining table
+Navy linen table runner on a contemporary dining table

 ,